Canadian Housing Market Report

 SNLR

-For the month of August 2024, Canada’s sales-to-new-listings ratio (SNLR) remained relatively steady at 53%, maintaining its status as a balanced market.
-It’s just slightly up from 52.9% in July 2024.
-This indicates that, on the national level, the equilibrium between supply and demand allows sellers to receive reasonable offers while providing buyers with adequate choices.
+For the month of November 2024, Canada’s sales-to-new-listings ratio (SNLR) rose to 59%, keeping its status as a balanced market, although it is close to the 60% threshold to be considered a seller’s market.
+It’s a touch higher than 58% in October 2024.
+This indicates that, on the national level, the equilibrium between supply and demand still allows sellers to receive reasonable offers while providing buyers with adequate choices.

-An SNLR above 60% suggests a seller's market, characterized by limited buyer options and higher competitiveness, while an SNLR below 40% signals a buyer's market, indicating plentiful listings and increased buyer leverage.
+An SNLR above 60% suggests a seller's market characterized by limited buyer options and higher competitiveness.
+An SNLR below 40% signals a buyer's market, indicating plentiful listings and increased buyer leverage.
 An SNLR between 40% and 60% represents a balanced market.

 Today’s Mortgage Rates